-The Irish Wildlife Trust, Birdwatch Ireland, An Taisce, and the Hedge Laying Association of Ireland highlight that the proposed changes to Section 40 of the Wildlife Act contained in the Heritage Bill 2016 are unjustified and damaging to natural heritage.
+The Irish Wildlife Trust, Birdwatch Ireland, An Taisce, the Hedge Laying Association of Ireland and the Federation of Irish Bee Keepers Associations are highlight that the proposed changes to Section 40 of the Wildlife Act contained in the Heritage Bill 2016 are unjustified and damaging to natural heritage.

-Issues with Part 3 Section 8 of Heritage Bill 2016 (changing Wildlife Act Section 40)
+Issues with the Heritage Bill 2016 (changing Wildlife Act Section 40)

 The Minister is proposing a two-year pilot law with a rollover clause, which would allow cutting, destroying and removal of hedgerows in August and burning in the uplands in March.
 During these month birds are trying to lay eggs and raise chicks and other wildlife such as bees and hedgehogs are still dependent on these ecosystems.

 Strong data already exists showing that birds are nesting during August and March, however there is a severe lack of scientific data to suggest that these changes to the Wildlife Act would not have a disastrous effect on wildlife, including wild bees and threatened birds such as yellowhammer and curlew.
 Significant research over at least 3 years would be needed before the proposed changes can be safely made introduced.